1. General information

 2 different Nordic and 1 Baltic country or, alternatively, 1 Nordic and 2 different Baltic countries (NB 2+1 or 1+2).

-Applicants must clearly state the duration of the project and whether the activities involved will last for more than one year.
+Applicants must clearly state the duration of the project.
+The maximum duration is one year.

-Activities carried out before the funding decision from the programme are not eligible for funding from the programme.
+Activities carried out before the decision on funding from the programme are not eligible for funding from the programme.

-A total of approximately 310 000 DKK annually has been earmarked for the programme in each of the Baltic countries.
+A total of approximately 60 000 EUR has been earmarked for the programme in each of the Baltic countries.

 - Costs related to network activities like seminars, meetings and workshops